 Image: Minnesota Pollution Control Agency

-The largest culprit is, not surprisingly, agricultural drain tile systems.
+The leading cause is agricultural drain tile systems.
 Overall, about 37% of total nitrate pollution comes from these drain tile systems that use underground pipes to quickly move water (and nitrate pollution) out of the soil and into nearby surface waters.
 Minnesota currently lacks any permitting, reporting, licensure, or monitoring requirements for new or existing drain tile systems.

 Nitrate leaching into groundwater below cropped fields and moving underground until it reaches streams contributes an estimated 30% of nitrate to surface waters.